Imagem de fundo!

 3. Active listening

 It seems obvious, but many salespeople have a predetermined script and believe that this old sales pitch will bring results sooner or later.
-So, they insist until it works with some prospect tha doesn´t pay much attetion.
+So, they insist until it works with some prospect tha doesn´t pay much attention.

 It's not that you shouldn't have important questions written down for the meeting time, but with the consultative selling method the salesperson should listen more closely and consider the prospects' exact needs before offering any advice (and before trying to offer a product or service).